-- Complete the ESCJA Reservation Form (form is a separate attachment on the announcement email) - Type, do not handwrite, required information onto form - "Save" and email saved file to escjaregistration@worwic.edu
+- 1. Complete the ESCJA Reservation Form: The form is attached to the course announcement email. - 2.
+Enter Information: Please type, rather than handwrite, all required information onto the form. - 3.
+Save and Submit: Save the completed form and email the saved file to esciparegistration@worwic.edu.

-You will be notified if your seat is confirmed or if you have been placed on standby.
+You will receive a notification confirming your seat or informing you if you have been placed on standby.

-This document is available in alternative formats to individuals with disabilities by contacting disability services at kmohler@worwic.edu, 410-334-2899 or TTY 410-767-6960.
+This document is available in alternative formats to individuals with disabilities by contacting disability services at disabilityservices@worwic.edu, 410-334-2899 or TTY 410-767-6960.
 Wor-Wic Community College is an equal opportunity educator and employer.
 Visit www.worwic.edu/Services-Support/Disability-Services to learn more.